Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 The UK’s 1,600 independent museums account for more than half of the UK’s museum sector and are the largest type of museum within that sector.

 They cover a wide range of subject matter: two-thirds deal with specialist subjects and transport, military, industrial heritage, galleries and famous persons are the most numerous.

 A third are more general in their collections.
 They range from major ‘civic’ museums to numerous medium size museums in county towns (often with Designated collections) and over 300 small museums concerned with local and community history.

 AIM has a diverse mix of members from the smallest to the largest museums in the UK.
-Membership is open to any museum or heritage site – you don’t have to be independently run to join.
+AIM is an open, respectful, supportive and welcoming community whose members are expected to uphold the behaviours and good practice highlighted in the AIM Hallmarks of Prospering Museums, and our commitment to delivering public benefit.
+Membership is open to any museum or heritage site – you don’t have to be independently run to apply to join.
 Please visit our Join AIM page for prices, information and a membership form.